scipy/scipy/README.rst

 Call for Contributions
 ----------------------

-The SciPy project welcomes your expertise and enthusiasm!
+We appreciate and welcome contributions.
 Small improvements or fixes are always appreciated; issues labeled as "good first issue" may be a good starting point.
 Have a look at `our contributing guide <http://scipy.github.io/devdocs/dev/hacking.html>`__.